Walnussbaer/PatientPathwayPrototype/README.md

 This project is part of my thesis.

+This application serves a simple patient pathway prototype for multiple sclerosis patients.
+You can use your voice to add and delete appointments, add and delete your daily symptoms as well as display the details of pathway events (appointments and symptoms).

+When running this application, please use Google Chrome, as this is the browser with most support for the speech recognition of the Web Speech API at the moment.

-It also showcases how the Web Speech API speech recognition and speech synthesis can be used inside Angular services.
+This prototype also showcases how the Web Speech API speech recognition and speech synthesis can be used inside Angular services.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.3.

 ## System requirements for running the development server

-To run the prototype, please install and configure the following software in the presented order
+To run the prototype, please install and configure the following software in the presented order:

 * NodeJS (runtime environment for JavaScript applications, such as the Angular CLI)
 * NPM Package Manager (if not installed by NodeJS)